 - Abandoned Playground: Americana Amusement Park, Fantasy Farm, and Chippewa Lake Amusement Park, in particular.
 As mentioned on the trope page, Chippewa even had trees growing up straight through the roller coasters and the Ferris wheel.

 - Cult Colony: Utopia was home to a bizarre cult that believed that the world was about to enter a 35,000-year-long peace, that people were going to be organized into 'phalanxes' (like communes), and that the oceans were going to turn to lemonade.
-Yes, seriously.
-We wish we could make this stuff up.

 - Dying Town: There is one notable example on the site, since most of the towns he profiles have already died- Cheshire, a town built around a power plant that was bought out in its entirety (not just the plant, but the entire town) by American Electric Power.
-When the author visited a year after the buyout's announcement, the town and its 86 homes were 75% empty.
+When Henderson visited a year after the buyout's announcement, the town and its 86 homes were 75% empty.

 - Ghost Town: Has an entire section dedicated to them.

-- Never Recycle a Building: Played straight for most of the places he visits and justified for some that are so old they're better off standing as relics, but occasionally subverted when a building is renovated or even demolished after his visit.
+- Never Recycle a Building: Played straight for most of the places Henderson visits and justified for some that are so old they're better off standing as relics, but occasionally subverted when a building is renovated or even demolished after his visit.

-- Old Dark House: Franklin Castle, Prospect Place, the Sidwell House, and many, many more.
+- Old, Dark House: Franklin Castle, Prospect Place, the Sidwell House, and many, many more.
 The Mudhouse Mansion, the Logan Round House, and the Octagon House deserve some special mentions- the former for its vigilant owner willing to vandalize cars that park near it and the latter two for being... weird.

 - Old School Building: The New Straitsville Public School was the school that DeRolph v.
 Ohio came out of.
 (More info on that case is on the page itself.)
 Others include the Somerset Township Public School, the Higginsport School, and several other little one-room schoolhouses.

-- Ragnarok-Proofing: Subverted in many of the places he's visited, but is occasionally played straight in some buildings that are still owned by somebody, such as the aforementioned Franciscan Medical Center, which even had running water and electricity.
+- Ragnarök Proofing: Subverted in many of the places he's visited, but is occasionally played straight in some buildings that are still owned by somebody, such as the aforementioned Franciscan Medical Center, which even had running water and electricity.